sunanswa/PENGEMBANGANAPK/supabase-setup.md

 DROP POLICY IF EXISTS "Allow all operations for authenticated users" ON job_postings;

 -- Create new policies based on roles
-CREATE POLICY "Recruiters can manage job postings" ON job_postings FOR ALL USING (
+CREATE POLICY "Admins can manage job postings" ON job_postings FOR ALL USING (
     EXISTS (
       SELECT 1 FROM profiles
       WHERE profiles.id = auth.uid()
-      AND profiles.role = 'recruiter'
+      AND profiles.role = 'admin'
     )
   );